 Program Goals and Details

-The residency program will provide the resident with specific learning/practice experiences designed to enable the resident to expand the scope of their his or her practice skills.
-The program objectives and goals are based on ASHP standards, a standard list provided by ASHP that reflect our program’s purpose.
+The residency program will provide the resident with specific learning/practice experiences designed to enable the resident to expand the scope of their clinical practice skills.
+The program objectives and goals are based on American Society of Health-System Pharmacists (ASHP) standards, which reflect our program’s purpose.

-Program graduates will be prepared to function independently and act as essential members of an interdisciplinary team caring for patients.
+Program graduates will be prepared to function independently and act as essential members of an interdisciplinary team caring for critically ill patients.
 Further, graduates will be prepared to function as adjunct faculty for pharmacy students on rotation and in classroom learning experiences at a college of pharmacy.
-Finally, graduates will be prepared for board certification in pharmacotherapy.
+Finally, graduates will be prepared for board certification in critical care pharmacy.